michaeltmk/docker-postgres-backup-local/README.md

 # postgres-backup-local

-Backup PostgresSQL to the local filesystem with periodic rotating backups, based on [schickling/postgres-backup-s3](https://hub.docker.com/r/schickling/postgres-backup-s3/).
+Backup PostgresSQL to the local filesystem and AWS S3 (optional) with periodic rotating backups, based on [schickling/postgres-backup-s3](https://hub.docker.com/r/schickling/postgres-backup-s3/).
 Backup multiple databases from the same host by setting the database names in `POSTGRES_DB` separated by commas or spaces.

 Supports the following Docker architectures: `linux/amd64`, `linux/arm64`, `linux/arm/v7`.